pfmjs/Neutronium/README.md

 # Neutronium
 Neutronium.
-The Electron alternative which uses python instead of C++
+The Electron alternative which uses JavaScript instead of C++